 For most people, we recommend leaving this at 0.5% per week.
-You can always increase this in a couple of weeks based on your actual progress if you feel ambitious.
+If you feel ambitious, you can always increase this in a couple of weeks based on your actual progress.
 This rate of weight loss is used to adjust your Smart Macros each week and will set the gradient of the weight projection in your weight chart.

 How Do I Update My Preferences?

 Under your profile, you can also scroll down further and adjust any dietary restrictions, allergies, or health conditions you may have.